signavio/tech-blog/_posts/2017-08-10-kotlin-dropwizard-jooq-guice.md

 ![intellij convert](../2017/convertKotlin.png)

-Code can be expressed succinctly as a result of features such as data classes; default parameters for methods and constructors; reified generics; smart casts and type inference.
+Code can be expressed succinctly as a result of features such as data classes, default parameters for methods and constructors, reified generics, smart casts, and type inference.

 Better [null safety](https://kotlinlang.org/docs/reference/null-safety.html "Null safety kotlin documentation") can be achieved through using non null types.
 Working with potential nulls can also be written more succinctly through the safe call and elvis operators, for example: